pau1a/Arklowdun/docs/baseline-schema.md

   `clear_soft_deleted_default`), and CI runs `npm run smoke:household` to enforce the invariant on every build.

+## Active household selection

+- The backend persists a per-install "active" household id using the Tauri store plugin.
+Startup validates the stored id and falls back to the default household if it is missing, deleted, or invalid.
+- When a new active id is chosen the backend re-uses the same validation guard (`assert_household_active`) and emits a `household:changed` event so the UI can invalidate caches.

 ## Schema fingerprint

 Run the verification helper to refresh fingerprints after intentional schema